curthayman/online_pcap_analyzer/README.md

 # 📊 PCAP/PCAPNG Analyzer Dashboard
 A powerful, interactive Streamlit dashboard for analyzing .pcap and .pcapng network capture files.
 Instantly visualize network traffic, detect suspicious file transfers, extract credentials, identify access points, and more—all from your browser.

-screenshot <!-- Replace with your screenshot if available -->

 ## Features
 - Upload & Analyze: Supports .pcap, .pcapng, and .cap files.
 - Traffic Overview: See top IPs, protocol distribution, and top conversations.